-Use of OptiDx and Supply Chain Guru allows trained key stakeholders - usually staff from the MOH, the national laboratory program, or donors - to undertake advanced mapping, overlay cost modeling, and optimize larger networks (more than 1,000 national sites).
+Use of OptiDx and Supply Chain Guru usually staff from the MOH, the national laboratory program, or donors - to undertake advanced mapping, overlay cost modeling, and optimize larger networks (more than 1,000 national sites).

 Throughout this process, GHSC-PSM collaborates with stakeholders, including Coupa, to refine the modeling and optimization scope.